-''' V2CipherSpec TLS_RC2_CBC_128_CBC_EXPORT40_WITH_MD5 = \{ 0x04,0x00,0x80 \}; = \{ 0x05,0x00,0x80 \}; V2CipherSpec TLS_DES_192_EDE3_CBC_WITH_MD5 = \{0x07,0x00,0xc0\}; Cipher specifications native to TLS can be included in Version 2.0 client hello messages using the syntax below.
+Cipher specifications native to TLS can be included in Version 2.0 client hello messages using the syntax below.
 Any V2CipherSpec element with its first byte equal to zero will be ignored by Version 2.0 servers.
+Clients sending any of the above V2CipherSpecs SHOULD also include the TLS equivalent (see Appendix A.5):

+'''

+V2CipherSpec (see TLS name) = { 0x00, CipherSuite };

+'''

+Note: TLS 1.1 clients may generate the SSLv2 EXPORT cipher suites in handshakes for backward compatibility but MUST NOT negotiate them in TLS 1.1 mode.

-Clients sending any of the above V2CipherSpecs should also include the TLS equivalent (see Appendix A.5): V2CipherSpec (see TLS name) = { 0x00, CipherSuite }; E.1.
-Version 2 client hello The Version 2.0 client hello message is presented below using this document's presentation model.
-The true definition is still assumed to be the SSL Version 2.0 specification. uint8 V2CipherSpec[3]; struct { uint8 msg_type; Version version; uint16 cipher_spec_length; uint16 session_id_length; uint16 challenge_length; V2CipherSpec cipher_specs[V2ClientHello.cipher_spec_length]; opaque session_id[V2ClientHello.session_id_length]; Random challenge; } V2ClientHello; msg_type This field, in conjunction with the version field, identifies a version 2 client hello message.
-The value should be one (1).
-The highest version of the protocol supported by the client (equals ProtocolVersion.version, see Appendix A.1). cipher_spec_length This field is the total length of the field cipher_specs.
-It cannot be zero and must be a multiple of the V2CipherSpec length '''
+E.1.
+Version 2 Client Hello

+The Version 2.0 client hello message is presented below using this document's presentation model.
+The true definition is still assumed to be the SSL Version 2.0 specification.
+Note that this message MUST be sent directly on the wire, not wrapped as an SSLv3 record msg_length

+''' uint8 V2CipherSpec[3];

+struct {

+uint16 msg_length;

+uint8 msg_type;

+Version version;

+uint16 cipher_spec_length;

+uint16 session_id_length;

+uint16 challenge_length;

+V2CipherSpec cipher_specs[V2ClientHello.cipher_spec_length];

+opaque session_id[V2ClientHello.session_id_length];

+opaque challenge[V2ClientHello.challenge_length;

+} V2ClientHello;

+'''

+This field is the length of the following data in bytes.
+The high bit MUST be 1 and is not part of the length.

+msg_type

+This field, in conjunction with the version field, identifies a version 2 client hello message.
+The value SHOULD be one (1).

+version

+The highest version of the protocol supported by the client (equals ProtocolVersion.version; see Appendix A.1).

+cipher_spec_length

+This field is the total length of the field cipher_specs.
+It cannot be zero and MUST be a multiple of the V2CipherSpec length (3).